 Is chocolate a calorie?

 Like I was giving a single duck?!
 So much chocolate, wrapped in chocolate and drizzled in, well, chocolate.
 FYI, when you’re “actually dying,” melted chocolate is the equivalent of clean sheets on a fat duvet.
 Officially my dessert was a chocolate brownie with chocolate sauce and berry compote.
 But I call it “Alottachocolate.”
-Scott hated it.
-He doesn’t really like cake.
-And for some reason, I still chose to accept his proposal.

-Scott’s dessert was a selection of ice-creams with shortbread and cinnamon.
+The man’s dessert was a selection of ice-creams with shortbread and cinnamon.
 Rum and raisin and honeycomb ice-cream.
 I stole some of the honeycomb to go alongside my hot brownie.
 It might just be me, but I am a woman obsessed with hot cake and ice-cream.
 And this chocco brownie with honeycomb ice-cream, yes.

 We have been going to the 1906 restaurant at His Majesty’s Theatre for 5 years running.
 And we have never once been disappointed by the Festive menu.
 And this is the first year I’ve gone for our “traditional romantic Christmas dinner” with the typical “it’s going around” cold.
 I kinda have to hand it to 1906 for friendly service and great scran, but I’ve got to thank them more for making me the best possible soup during soup-gate.
 To see the Festive menu, click here.